401-advanced-javascript-tia/notes/README.md

 # LAB - Class 01

 ## Project: Notesy
-- This *will be* a terminal based (CLI) application allowing users to easily create and manage a list of categorized notes
+- This is a terminal based (CLI) application allowing users to easily create and manage a list of categorized notes
 - **End goal business requirements:**
   - User should be able to list all the notes in the database by All Notes and Notes in a category
   - User should be able to add a note to the database